05 Jun 2020

 The coronavirus pandemic is requiring an unprecedented response from our NHS, essential services and government at all levels.

-We strongly encourage you to do the same and hold off on lobbying elected decision makers.
-When the time is right, we will look to resume our engagement with decision makers to build a fairer, healthier and sustainable future for all.
+When the time is right, we will look to fully resume our engagement with decision makers to build a fairer, healthier and sustainable future for all.

 How to talk about the crisis